saidelimam/portfolio/DOCUMENTATION.md

 ### Project Showcase

 - **Project Cards**: Interactive cards with type indicators, blurred backgrounds, and hover effects
+  - Cards display only the first link from the project's links array
+  - All links are available in the detailed modal view
-- **Project Details**: Comprehensive modals with snapshots, tags, metadata, and embed support
+- **Project Details**: Comprehensive modals with snapshots, tags, metadata, embed support, and all project links
 - **Company Showcase**: Links to companies worked with
 - **Skills Display**: Animated skill tags with hover effects
-- **Social Integration**: Links to Instagram, IMDB, Spotify, LinkedIn, YouTube, GitHub, and Email
+- **Social Integration**: Links to Instagram, IMDB, Spotify, LinkedIn, YouTube, GitHub, Airbnb, and Email

 ### Gallery Pages

 - **Photography Gallery** (`/photography`): Full-screen mosaic grid with lightbox modal, swipe navigation, keyboard controls (arrow keys, Escape), and protected images (no drag, no right-click)
-- **Videography Gallery** (`/videography`): Video grid (1-3 columns responsive) with cover images, click-to-play YouTube embeds, loading spinners, only one video plays at a time, protected cover images
+- **Videography Gallery** (`/videography`): Video grid (1-3 columns responsive) with cover images, click-to-play YouTube embeds, loading spinners, only one video plays at a time, protected cover images, dual filter system (type and project), URL parameter support for project filtering
 - **Discography** (`/discography`): Album showcase with Spotify embeds, loading spinners, title and date headers, responsive 1-2 column layout

 ## Development